Next.js Routing: A Complete Beginner Guide

 To create a route for the root URL (localhost:3000), you can follow these simple steps:

-• Inside the app folder, create a page.jsx file if doesn't exist.
+• Inside the app folder, create a page.jsx file if it doesn't exist.
 This file will serve as the home route.

 • In the page.jsx file, create or modify it with a basic React component to represent the "Home" page: